GuthikondaRamachandra/EnergyDataAnalytics/DeltaTable.md

 # Designing the Delta Table for Optimal Read and Write Performance

-This document outlines the Energu Trend Analysis of a Delta table to optimize for read and write performance based on the following considerations: read patterns, write patterns, concurrency, and handling deduplication and upserts.
+This document outlines the Energy Trend Analysis of a Delta table to optimize for read and write performance based on the following considerations: read patterns, write patterns, concurrency, and handling deduplication and upserts.

 ## Assumptions About Table Usage